Cheap has a different meaning for everyone.

 10. Puerto Rico

-Puerto Rico is an island located in the Carribean Sea.
+Puerto Rico is an island located in the Caribbean Sea.

 It’s an unincorporated U.S. territory, known for its mountains, beaches, waterfalls, and tropical rainforests.
 Puerto Rico is a great country to visit if you’re looking for a rich culture.
-It has San Juan, its capital city, the El Yunque tropical rainforest, and tons of beaches along the coasts.
+It has San Juan, the El Yunque tropical rainforest, and tons of beaches along the coasts.

 Additionally, you can learn a lot about colonial times through Old San Juan’s Spanish colonial architecture and fortresses.
 A tropical vacation, history, and culture – what more could you ask for?